 READ EXCLUSIVE DOCUMENTS COLLATED BY DOCTOR SYSYPHUS ESCALOPOLOS HERE -> MORTGAGE REPAYMENTS

 In January 2016 we R&D'd A Devine Comedy at Trinity Laban, and then scratched it at Soho Theatre.
 The character of Mortgage grew out of this development.
 Subsequently, following a long period of research, we were granted funding from Arts Council England; a two-week residency with Collettivo Teatro, Siena; a two-week residency at Theatre Delicatessen, Broadgate; and a week's residency with The Bikeshed, Exeter.
-Throughout this rich creative process we punctuated our research with showings and began incubating a Theatre of Cruelty workshop to be developed in 2018.
+Throughout this rich creative process we punctuated our research with showings and began incubating a Theatre of Cruelty workshop.

 Mortgage was performed at The Pleasance, Islington as part of HeadFirst's festival of Sex, love and Death 2017, on the 28th October.
 It was performed as part of a double bill with opera singer Oskar McCarthy.

 In March 2018 Mortgage was performed at Omnibus Theatre, Clapham.
 In Spring 2019 Mortgage toured to SYCHRONO THEATRO, ATHENS; TRISTAN BATES THEATRE FOR VOILA!
 EUROPEAN THEATRE FESTIVAL, LONDON and GRUSOMHETENS TEATER, OSLO

 “Bristling with a Rottweiler-level energy.
 Brilliantly powerful.”
 (4 Stars)